chili-epfl/qml-ros-subscriber/README.md

 qml-ros
 ===================

 QML plugin for subscribing to messages from a ROS master.
+For now only image messages are supported, but it can easily be extended.
 Tested with Qt 5.10.0 on the following:

   - Android 6.0.1 (arm-v7) built with SDK API 18 and NDK r10e on ArchLinux host